 A legitimate claim for customers’ safety or a way to control the foreign competition?

 Even though it is what it is claimed, one must wonder why such worry about scams with foreign entities while there are already so many issues on local e-commerce platforms.
 Is it truly for the good of the customers?

 There is one thing though: controlling which brand can enter and which one cannot allows the government to protect the local brands without being too obvious about it.
 Indeed, with the numerous scandals on local e-commerce platforms, it is logical to question the intent of such a measure.

-As for Kuanjingtong, business is moving forward with 50 foreign companies selling 500 products to Chinese customers without middle man.
+As for Kuanjingtong, the business is moving forward with 50 foreign companies selling 500 products to Chinese customers without a middle man.